Jill Duggar And Derick Dillard Try To Win $350 Using Photo Of Their Son With ‘Sister Wives’ Supporter’s Book

 “Follow the link and like Israel’s picture to help him win!”
 Jill and Derick begged their 318,967 followers.

 The Tuttle Twins Facebook page is currently promising a $350 prize to whoever posts the most popular photo of kids enjoying the series’ books.
-A Facebook like is worth 1 point, and a share is worth 2 points.
+A Facebook like is worth one point, and a share is worth two points.
 Jill Duggar’s celebrity status as a member of the Duggar family is helping her demolish the competition.
 The photo of the Duggar daughter reading to her son currently has 285 likes and 57 shares.
 Her closest rival on the contest’s page currently has 113 likes and 67 shares.

 According to CafeMom, some Duggar critics have complained about Jill and Derick’s recent push to promote the Tuttle Twins series on social media.
 They believe that the books are anti-socialist propaganda that the parents are using to “brainwash” their children.

 The book pictured above compares the government to pirates that “plunder” citizens’ property.
 It also argues that the poor should rely on charity, not government welfare programs.
-The Tuttle Twins website says that the books are appropriate for children ages 5 to 11, but Israel is only 2.
+The Tuttle Twins website says that the books are appropriate for children ages five to 11, but Israel is only two.

 Why is force through taxation bad? #weteach #principlesoffreedom #liberty #economics #socialismisslavery #freemarket #healthy #competition ##capitalism #truth #honesty #integrity #bookstagram #childrensbooks #childrensbookseries #smartkids #reading #teachersfollowteachers #homeschool #unschool #education #teachthemyoung #tuttletwins